italia/eudi-wallet-it-docs/docs/en/security-privacy-considerations.rst

    :widths: 8 92

    * - |partially-check-iconcheck-icon|
-     - The protocol must ensure that an attacker cannot successfully forward an interaction between a Wallet and a Verifier to a Verifier under his own control.
+     - The protocol must ensure that third parties cannot interfere with the binding process.

 In the issuance phase, the Holder binding happens at the Credential request to the protected Credential endpoint.
 This means that the attacker needs to obtain the access token first to be able to call the Credential endpoint and bind the Credentials to the keys under his control.
 The IT Wallet specification requires the use of a sender-constrained